 This is especially true if the family or friend has something to gain from keeping this individual in limbo.
 Something to gain can look like fear of loosing love, fear of change, fear of loosing finances, fear of loosing sex, etc. These reasons can go on indefinitely.

 For certain, the lack of positive action to help someone who is in need is fear based.

 Fear of Abandonment — An irrational belief that one is imminent danger of being personally rejected, discarded or replaced.

 Any act or lack of action, based in fear, is a loveless act.
 This perpetrates generational trauma.
 And, again this is often unknowingly derived from a subconscious level of thought.

-As a result, the people who attempt to steer this abuser towards the light are perceived as the enemy by these family and friends, when in fact, the ones who see the behaviors of this abuser with rational, non-accusation intent are the ones who lovingly offer a path to greater quality of life.
+As a result, the people who attempt to steer this perpetrator towards the light are perceived as the enemy by these family and friends, when in fact, the ones who see the behaviors of this perpetrator with rational, non-accusation intent are the ones who lovingly offer a path to greater quality of life.

 If you identify with my experience(s), if you have a comment or questions – whatever – let me know.
 I want to hear from you.
 I care because together we light the way. 🔥